plantssystem/KOSMOS/README.md

 - Audio Output
 - Hardware Integration

-it represents a key transition point?from a
+it represents a key transition pointfrom a
 **“concept prototype” to a “practical musical instrument.”**

 Through continued testing and refinement on real hardware,